 Welcome To Adventure Hollow

-Adventure Hollow is a homeschool program rooted in nature for nurturing young minds kindergarten through eleventh grade.
+Adventure Hollow is Charlotte Mason inspired and rooted in nature for nurturing young minds kindergarten through eleventh grade.
 Our hope is to cultivate an organic love for learning through hands-on experiences in nature science, literature, history and cultural arts.

 This year in language arts we will spend the year exploring 6 classic children’s literature books.
 As we read through them together, we will discuss time periods, cultures, and customs from the stories then compare them to our own.
 At the end of each book, we will celebrate with a themed book party.

 This class will make connections to the world around us by exploring traditional folk art techniques, sounds and tastes.
 We will review the cultural and physical geography from countries representing each continent.
 The students will also be exposed to significant artists and styles.
 Collectively we will learn how to work different mediums to create our own art to represent our cultural findings.
 Through this study we will learn about and appreciate the similarities and differences in people, traditions and regions around the globe through exposure and hands on art crafts and activities.
 By the end of the school year our magic school bus will have traveled to Ireland, Venezuela, India, Guatemala, Egypt, Italy, and Australia.

 During our first semester in science, we will explore the wonderful world of mammals as we look closely at the anatomy, characteristics, and habitats of these unique animals.
 We will use engaging activities that will plunge us into learning about fascinating felines, the mysterious world of bats, and much more.
 Using our field guides and notebook journals, we will keep a record of our intriguing findings.